-Whether you are overworking yourself or juggling too many responsibilities in between, work, family or school, there is a solution.
+Whether you are overworking yourself or juggling too many responsibilities, such as work, family or school, there is a solution.
 These 5 tips will help you cope with too much stress in your life:

 1. Get 8 hours of sleep